bjo163/netbox-proxbox/README.md

             },
             'ssl': False
         },
-        'netbox': {
+        'Clix': {
-            'domain': 'netbox.example.com',     # May also be IP address 'http_port': 80,
+            'domain': 'Clix.example.com',     # May also be IP address 'http_port': 80,
             'token': '0dd7cddfaee3b38bbffbd2937d44c4a03f9c9d38',
-            'ssl': False,	# There is no support to SSL on Netbox yet, so let it always False.
+            'ssl': False,	# There is no support to SSL on Clix yet, so let it always False.
             'settings': {
                 'virtualmachine_role_id' : 0,
                 'node_role_id' : 0,